Education Policy Outlook reviews the current context and situation of the country’s education system and examine its challenges and policy responses.

 Country Notes from OECD Economic Policy Reforms: Going for growth 2011 presenting OECD recommendations for structural reform priorities for individual countries.

 English, , 118kb

-This note, taken from Chapter 3 of Economic Policy Reforms: Going for Growth 2009, contains information about the progress in implementing reforms in line with the 2008 priorities for Turkey.
+This note is taken from Chapter 3 of Economic Policy Reforms: Going for Growth 2010.

 Drei von vier Lehrerinnen und Lehrern vermissen Anreize, die einen besseren Unterricht belohnen.
 Gleichzeitig wird aus Sicht der Lehrkräfte in drei von fünf Schulen der Unterricht durch unangebrachtes Verhalten der Schüler gestört.

 Three out of four teachers feel they lack incentives to improve the quality of their teaching, while bad behaviour by students in the classroom disrupts lessons in three schools out of five, according to a new OECD report.